 Sponsorship Request Application

-SAN LUIS OBISPO, CA – January 10, 2018 – Dignity Health Central Coast, which includes Marian Regional Medical Center (MRMC), Arroyo Grande Community Hospital (AGCH) and French Hospital Medical Center (FHMC), is proud to announce it has awarded $295,971 in grant funding to five unique community non-profit partnerships in San Luis Obispo and Santa Barbara Counties.
+CENTRAL COAST, CA – November 20, 2020 – Dignity Health Central Coast hospitals, which includes Marian Regional Medical Center (MRMC), Arroyo Grande Community Hospital (AGCH) and French Hospital Medical Center (FHMC), are proud to announce they have awarded $351,950 in funding to four unique community non-profit partnerships in San Luis Obispo and Santa Barbara Counties.
 This year’s grants also included funding to eight single non-for-profit organization facing negative impacts due to the coronavirus pandemic.
-Today, representatives from each organization were invited to a breakfast on January 9, 2018 where they were presented with checks to help aid in the critical health and human services they provide to county residents.
+Today, representatives from each organization were invited to a virtual award ceremony to acknowledge their service in providing critical health and human services to local residents.

-This year, the Dignity Health Community Grants were awarded to the following local Accountable Care Communities and eight single non for profit organizations:
+This year, grants were awarded to the following local four Accountable Care Communities and eight single non for profit organizations:

 Fiscal Agent: SLO Noor Foundation

-Dignity Health Central Coast is comprised of five award-winning hospitals, all recognized for their quality of care, safety and service, primary care offices, premier ambulatory surgery centers, technologically advanced imaging centers, outpatient services, and comprehensive home health services.
-Hospitals in the Dignity Health Central Coast region include Arroyo Grande Community Hospital in Arroyo Grande, French Hospital Medical Center in San Luis Obispo, Marian Regional Medical Center in Santa Maria, St. John’s Pleasant Valley Hospital in Camarillo, and St. John’s Regional Medical Center in Oxnard.
+Dignity Health Central Coast is comprised of five hospitals, all recognized for their quality of care, safety and service, primary care offices, premier ambulatory surgery centers, technologically advanced imaging centers, outpatient services and comprehensive home health services.
+Hospitals in the Dignity Health California Central Coast Division include Arroyo Grande Community Hospital in Arroyo Grande, French Hospital Medical Center in San Luis Obispo, Marian Regional Medical Center in Santa Maria, St. John’s Pleasant Valley Hospital in Camarillo and St. John’s Regional Medical Center in Oxnard.
 Each hospital is supported by an active philanthropic Foundation to provide additional funding to support new programs and services, as well as to advance the community’s access to health care.
 For more information, visit dignityhealth.org/centralcoast.

 Sara San Juan